ankit-rathi/Quantvesting_v1/stocks/AARTIIND.md

-# Analysis and Rating of NSE: AARTIIND
+# Analysis and Rating of NSE: AARTIIND (Aarti Industries Ltd)

 ## Business Model (Simplified)
 Aarti Industries is a leading Indian manufacturer of specialty chemicals and pharmaceuticals, with a focus on benzene-based derivatives.